EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 Setting custom headers
 ======================

-The static middleware supports a `setHeaders` property, which is a function that's called right before HTTP response headers are set.
+The static middleware also supports a `setHeaders` property, which is a function that's called right before HTTP response headers are set.
 Let's quickly look at a couple of examples of its usage to see how it's used and why we'd want to use it.

 If your browser sees `Content-Disposition: attachment` in the HTTP response headers, it'll open a download dialog rather than trying to display the response in the browser.
-If you've ever clicked "download this file" and wondered why your browser doesn't just try to render the file, it's because of Content-Disposition.
+If you've ever clicked "download this file", seen a download dialog, and wondered why your browser doesn't just try to render the file, it's because of Content-Disposition.

-If you want to serve _all_ static files as attachments, you can combine that with Express's `res.attachment`
+If you want to serve _all_ static files as attachments, you can combine that with Express's `res.attachment`, like so:

     app.use(express.static(myAttachmentsPath, {
       setHeaders: function(res, path) {